Heytgala/DSA/LinkedList/Readme.md

 ## Rotate Linked List (Amazon)
 ### Algorithm:
     a.
 Handle edge case:
       - If the list is empty (head == null), has only one node (head.next == null), or k <= 0, return head as it is (no rotation needed).
     b.
 Find the Length of the List and the Last Node:
       - Initialize current = head and length = 1.
       - Traverse the list till you reach the last node (current.next == null).
       - While traversing, increment the length by 1 at each step.
     c.
 Make the List Circular:
       - After reaching the last node, connect it back to the head (current.next = head).
       - Now the linked list becomes circular.
     d.
 Adjust k within the Length:
       - Compute k = k % length because rotating by the length of the list brings it back to the original position.
       - Update k = length - k to find the correct number of steps to move forward to break the circle at the correct point.
     e.
 Find the New Tail:
       - Move current forward by k steps. (while(k-- > 0) current = current.next)
     f.
 Break the Circle and Update the Head:
       - The next node of current (current.next) becomes the head.
       - Set current.next = null to break the loop and finalize the new list.
     g.
 Return the Head.

 # DOUBLY LINKED LIST
-Forward and Backward Traversal
+- Forward and Backward Traversal
-Easy at both ends (head and tail)
+- Easy at both ends (head and tail)
-More flexible
+- More flexible
-More Memory Usage (2pointers per node)
+- More Memory Usage (2pointers per node)

-### Delete Occurrence of Key in Doubly Linked List
+## Delete Occurrence of Key in Doubly Linked List
+### Algorithm:
+    a.
+Initialize pointer temp to head
+    b.
+Loop while temp is not null:
+       - if temp.val==key:
+         - Set nextNode = temp.next
+         - Set prevNode = temp.prev
+         - if temp == head:
+           - Set head = nextNode
+           - If head is not null, set head.prev = null
+         - else:
+           - If prevNode is not null, set prevNode.next = nextNode
+           - If nextNode is not null, set nextNode.prev = prevNode
+         - Move temp to nextNode
+       - Else
+         - Move temp = temp.next
+    c.
+Return head
+### Time Complexity : O(N)
+### Space Complexity : O(1)